fraziercs2i/FoodOrderApp/README.md

 # FoodOrderApp

-Find in a simple way how to use the Hooks:
+Find here in a simple way how to use the Hooks:
 -> State
 -> Context
 -> Reducer